the-idc/home/content/articles/how-did-we-get-here.md

 Another recent [study](https://www.sciencedirect.com/science/article/pii/S0959378020307512) states that despite population growth, 2050 global energy use could be reduced to 1960s levels.
 Doing that would once again necessitate radical demand-side changes to reduce consumption to levels of sufficiency.
 Finally, the [2000-watt society](https://en.wikipedia.org/wiki/2000-watt_society) in Switzerland shows that it's perfectly possible for people to live a comfortable lifestyle using only 48kWh of energy per day.

 Solutions to our problems exist and they are well understood.
 All we need is the political will to implement them.
-Let's not choose to go extinct just because we were too lazy to rise up and fight for our future and the future of our children.
+Let's not choose to go extinct just because we were too unsure of ourselves to rise up and fight for our future and the future of our children.